Friday, June 17, 2011

 a boil.
 Reduce heat, and simmer, partially

-covered, until beef is tender, 2 to 2 1/2 hours.
+covered, until beef is tender, 2 to 2 1/2 hours. - Remove ribs.
+Separate meat from bones;

 discard.
 Cut meat into bite-size pieces; return